3. One Gene View¶

 In the neuroblastoma field it is well known that the mync expression is strongly correlated with stage 4.
 But maybe you are also interested in the mycn expression for the lower risk stages.

-Go to the adjustable settings menu and select in the pull down the INSS stage.
-Next select the lower risk stages st1,st2,st3 and st4s.
-Do not forget to CLICK CONFIRM in red which is often forgotten to fix your selection and select the adjust settings button.
+Go to the Adjustable Settings menu and select in the pull down the INSS stage.
+In th epopup window select the lower risk stages st1,st2,st3 and st4s and click Next.
+Back in the Adjustable Settings panel click on the Adjust Settings button.
 These selections can be repeated a couple of times to build your ultimate selection.
-After every selection, you have to click the red ‘confirm’ link.

-In the picture below all stages are depicted and only the lower risk stages.
+In the picture below all stages are depicted and only the lower risk stages with Graphtype BoxDotPlot.

-You will encounter the filter option in the adjustable settings box in many modules, so do not forget to click confirm.
+You will encounter the filter option in the adjustable settings box in many modules.

 3.10.
 Step 9: Find best track separation with CliniSnitch¶